marsborox/EcostratRefactor/ReadMe.txt

 		- Separate Spawner

+can we do something with performance - instantiation mabye spawning (not pixel but coords/ object

 Tutorial - put those windows in que instead, all buttons will subscribe to open buttons need fixing all of them